-Below is an extract from the NZART Constitution describing the Election procedure.
+Below is an extract from the NZART Constitution (last updated from the 10 Sepetember 2022 AGM) describing the Election procedure.

 The full constitution is available as a PDF for download here.